aislinn.jpg

 This paper develops new tools for modeling and measuring direct and systemic forms of discrimination.
 We show how systemic discrimination arises from direct discrimination in other decisions, which then generates disparities in the signaling technology or skill accumulation.
 Importantly, standard tools for measuring direct discrimination such as audit and correspondence studies cannot detect systemic discrimination.
 We propose two ways to measure such systemic discrimination: by decomposing total discrimination into direct and systemic components, and via a new experimental design that we refer to as an iterated audit.
 Finally, we illustrate these tools empirically and document sizeable systemic discrimination.
 These findings illustrate how discrimination in one domain can drive persistent disparities through systemic channels even when the direct discrimination is eliminated.

-I explore how the persistence of past actions and peer-monitoring can be used to overcome moral hazard.
+This work explores how committees can be used to aggregate dispersed information and how the persistence of past actions or peer-monitoring can be used to overcome moral hazard.
 Applications include designing rating systems on online platforms and providing incentives in online labor markets.

 This paper studies how the persistence of past choices can be used to create incentives.
 A large player, such as a firm, interacts with a sequence of short-run players, such as customers.
 The long-run player faces moral hazard and her past actions are imperfectly observed--- they are distorted by a Brownian motion.
 Persistence refers to the impact that actions have on a payoff-relevant state variable, e.g. product quality depends on current and past investment choices.
 I characterize actions and payoffs in Markov Perfect Equilibria (MPE), for a fixed discount rate.
 Finally, I derive sufficient conditions for a MPE to be the unique PPE.
 Persistence creates effective intertemporal incentives to overcome moral hazard in settings where traditional channels fail.
 Several applications illustrate how the structure of persistence impacts the strength of these incentives.